Faster and smarter in the app... Open app

 Sydney, Australia

-Many of us would happily fly to the other side of the world to escape another dreary winter at home.
-Sydney really is a ray of sunshine in January, with the Aussie summer in full swing, the Sydney Festival beginning on the 8th and rounding off with spectacular Australia Day celebrations on 26 January.
-Soak up this great city's energy and culture at award-winning eateries, colourful markets and boutiques, rocking bars and clubs, as well as the iconic Opera House.
+The Aussie summer is in full swing in January, with the Sydney Festival beginning on the 8th and the spectacular Australia Day celebrations rounding the month off on the 26th.
+Soak up this great city's energy and culture at award-winning eateries, colourful markets and boutiques, rocking bars and clubs, and of course the iconic Opera House.

 Boa Vista | Cape Verde